Network Topology

 This is similar in some ways to a grid network, where a linear or ring topology is used to connect systems in multiple directions.
 A multidimensional ring has a toroidaltopology, for instance.

-fully connected networkcomplete topology, or full mesh topology is a network topology in which there is a direct link between all pairs of nodes.
+A fully connected network, complete topology, or full mesh topology is a network topology in which there is a direct link between all pairs of nodes.
 In a fully connected network with n nodes, there are n(n-1)/2 direct links.
 Networks designed with this topology are usually very expensive to set up, but provide a high degree of reliability due to the multiple paths for data that are provided by the large number of redundant links between nodes.
 This topology is mostly seen in military applications.

 Network Topology là sơ đồ dùng để biểu diễn các kiểu sắp xếp, bố trí của máy tính, dây cáp và các thành phần khác trên mạng theo phương tiện vật lý.